fu4303/portfolio-vincentntang/content/posts/nodejs-read-a-file-into-an-array/index.md

   - javascript
 ---

 You know basic Javascript.
-Your digging into the fundamentals of NodeJS, or server-side javascript.
+You're digging into the fundamentals of NodeJS, or server-side javascript.
 One of the first things you need to learn is how to read a local file on your computer.

-This is useful if you are running isolated test in a list of inputs.
-Examples include solving Advent of Code problems, or coding puzzles in your favorite IDE.
+This is useful if you are running an isolated test in a list of inputs.
+Examples include solving coding puzzles in your favorite code editor.
 Or maybe taking a list of CSV inputs and hitting API endpoints with it

 ## Instructions